trungle14/trungle14/README.md

 - 👋 Hi, I’m @Trung Le (Dennis)
-- 👀 I’m a passionate data scientist focus on
+- 👀 I’m a passionate data scientist having 5 years of experience in analytics role ex-portfolio management head of consumer lending market leader
 - 🌱 I’m currently learning Master of Science of Business Analytics in Carlson School of Management - University of Minnesota
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/trungle0306/)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 trungle14/trungle14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.